-- information of a precise nature,, - which has not been made public,, - which relates, directly or indirectly, to one or more wholesale energy products and - which, if it were made public, would be likely to significantly affect the prices of those wholesale energy products.
+- information of a precise nature; - which has not been made public; - -which relates, directly or indirectly, to one or more wholesale energy products_and - which, if it were made public, would be likely to significantly affect the prices of those wholesale energy products.

-The following paragraphs provide guidance on what the Agency currently considers as covered by the four above criteria.
+The following paragraphs provide guidance on what the Agency currently considers as covered by the four above criteria2.

-It should be noted that the criteria on information of a precise nature (see chapter 4.2) and on significant price effect (see chapter 4.4) are very much linked to each other and are therefore considered together.
+It should be noted that the criteria on information of a precise nature (see point 2chapter 4.2) and on significant price effect (see point 2chapter 4.4) are very much linked to each other and hence it is important not to consider each criterion in isolationare therefore considered together.
 However, the Agency considers that it is possible to identify separately the factors which should be taken into account in respect of each criterion.